 Mass Incarceration Working Group

-Founded in 2019, participants include faculty, staff, and students in the College, the Division of the Humanities, the Division of the Social Sciences, the School of Social Science Administration, the Law School, and other campus divisions and units.
+Founded in 2019, the working group includes faculty, staff, and students in the College, the Division of the Humanities, the Division of the Social Sciences, the School of Social Science Administration, the Law School, and other campus divisions and units.

-The Mass Incarceration Working Group is convened by Alice Kim, Director of the Human Rights Lab, and Tracye Matthews, Executive Director of the Center for the Study of Race, Politics and Culture.
+The Mass Incarceration Working Group is convened by Alice Kim, Director of Human Rights Practice, and Tracye Matthews, Executive Director of the Center for the Study of Race, Politics, and Culture.
 The project is backed by the Office of the Provost.

 For more information, please contact Lab Graduate Fellow Noelle Petrowski.